These vegan pumpkin pancakes are perfect for a fancy Fall brunch! Packed with pumpkin spice flavor and easy to make in just 20 minutes.

-- Perfectly fluffy!
+- Perfectly soft and fluffy!

 - Sweetened to perfection with coconut sugar.